Lalalalalalalalalala

 "Lalalalalalalalalala" is a song by Czech singer Mikolas Josef, released as a digital single on 9 October 2020 by Vivienne Records.
 The song was written by Josef, who also co-produced the song with Cristiano Cesario and Marco Quisisana.

 Background

-Writing on his Instagram account, Josef thanked his fans for their ongoing support over the past year, a period during which he took a leave of absence from his record label and had to cope with anxiety enroute to rebuilding himself, he said, "Tonight is not only about releasing a new single & merch.
+Writing on his Instagram account, Josef thanked his fans for their ongoing support over the past year, a period during which he took a leave of absence from his record label and had to cope with anxiety en route to rebuilding himself, he said, "Tonight is not only about releasing a new single & merch.
 Tonight I step over the shadows I believed will be the end of me.
 We all got our demons and reasons to feel beaten down and I sincerely pray everyone emerges victorious from their struggles.
 Today that is my only wish.
 This one is for the fighters.
 Let the song be a reminder to everyone that when you take arms against the sea of troubles you already won.
 Thank you for your patience.
 And to all those who made me what I am now."